SPACEART TUNNEL*

 Description

 This case study element is designed for the presentation of born-digital art case studies.
 It takes the form of a long tunnel with panels on all sides of its space frame.
-The exterior panels are perforated with holes arranged in various asterisms, forming a constellation of space art.
+The exterior panels are covered with mirror fill with the asterisms, forming a constellation of space art; the interior panels are covered with dichronic film so that the cuts out become colored based on line of site.

 The interior panels are colored to represent the hues associated with the aging of stars.
 As visitors journey through the tunnel, light entering from the outside reflects off the panels, creating a sensation of traveling through deep space.